Skip to main content

 For non-replicated tables, all ALTER queries are performed synchronously.
 For replicated tables, the query just adds instructions for the appropriate actions to ZooKeeper, and the actions themselves are performed as soon as possible.
 However, the query can wait for these actions to be completed on all the replicas.

-For all ALTER queries, you can use the alter_sync setting to set up waiting.
+For other ALTER queries which only modify the metadata, you can use the alter_sync setting to set up waiting.

 You can specify how long (in seconds) to wait for inactive replicas to execute all ALTER queries with the replication_wait_for_inactive_replica_timeout setting.